Skip to main content

 You See It Every Day.
 Children Struggling with More Than Academics.

-The child who cannot focus.
+The child who can't focus.
 The one who melts down during transitions.
-The quiet one who is holding everything inside.
-You know these children, and you know that academic instruction alone is not enough to reach them.
-HeroMe is a tool that supports your SEL work through the power of personalized storytelling.
+The quiet one holding everything inside.
+You know these kids, and you know that academics alone won't reach them.
+HeroMe supports your SEL work through personalized storytelling that kids actually connect with.

 Why Stories Matter for Social-Emotional Learning

-You already know that social-emotional learning is not a separate curriculum bolt-on—it is the foundation that makes academic learning possible.
-A child who cannot regulate their emotions cannot focus on fractions.
-A child who cannot navigate peer relationships will struggle with group projects regardless of their intellect.
+You already know SEL isn't a bolt-on—it's the foundation that makes academic learning possible.
+A child who can't manage their emotions can't focus on fractions.
+A child who can't handle peer relationships will struggle with group projects no matter how smart they are.

-Research consistently supports this.
-Bibliotherapy—the practice of using stories to support emotional growth—has decades of evidence behind it, particularly in educational settings where it has been used to support children dealing with anxiety, peer conflict, transitions, and behavioral challenges.
+The research backs this up.
+Bibliotherapy—using stories to support emotional growth—has decades of evidence behind it, especially in schools where it's been used to help kids dealing with anxiety, peer conflict, transitions, and behavioral challenges.

 Aligned with the CASEL Framework

-HeroMe stories address all five CASEL core competencies through narrative.
-Here is how each competency shows up in the stories:
+HeroMe stories touch all five CASEL core competencies through narrative.
+Here's how each one shows up in the stories:

 Self-Awareness